mlc-mlapis/docs/src/index.md

 ---
 home: true
-heroImage: /logo.png
 heroText:
 tagline: No-nonsense, developer friendly cloud platform.
 It can build, deploy, run, and manage your runtimes, databases and storages, all high availability enabled.
 actionText: Learn how to set up your project →
 actionLink: /documentation/
 features:
-- title: Runtimes, databases and storages
+- title: Runtimes, databases <br/>and storages
-  details: "Connect Zerops with your GitHub repository to build, deploy and then run your Go, Node, PHP or static code.
-Add fully managed MySQL, MongoDB, Elasticsearch, RabbitMQ databases to your projects or utilize fully managed S3 compatible object storage."
+  details: 'Connect Zerops with your <a href="/documentation/github/github-integration.html">GitHub repository</a> to <a href="/documentation/build/how-zerops-build-works.html">build</a>, <a href="/documentation/deploy/how-deploy-works.html">deploy</a> and then run your <a href="/documentation/services/runtimes.html#golang">Golang</a>, <a href="/documentation/services/runtimes.html#node-js">Node.js</a>, <a href="/documentation/services/runtimes.html#php">PHP</a> apps <br/> or <a href="/documentation/services/static-server.html">static code</a>.
+Add fully managed <a href="/documentation/services/databases.html#mariadb-mysql">MySQL</a>, <a href="/documentation/services/databases.html#mongodb">MongoDB</a>, <a href="/documentation/services/databases.html#elasticsearch">Elasticsearch</a>, <a href="/documentation/services/databases.html#rabbitmq">RabbitMQ</a> databases to your projects or utilize a fully managed S3 compatible <a href="documentation/services/storage.html#s3-compatible-object-storage">object storage</a>.'
-- title: To developers by developers
+- title: From developers <br/> to developers
-  details: "Zerops.io app is built with developer in mind, set up complex infrastructures for your projects in seconds.
-Use VPN build into our CLI to securely connect to your services for local development, use our CLI inside your favorite CI/CD services to deploy"
+  details: 'Zerops.io app is <a href="/documentation/overview/made-for-developers.html">built with developers in mind</a>, set up complex, production ready infrastructure for your projects in seconds.
+Use <a href="/documentation/cli/vpn.html">VPN</a> built into our <a href="/documentation/cli/available-commands.html">CLI</a> to securely connect to your services for <a href="/documentation/overview/made-for-developers.html#empower-your-local-development">easy local development</a> or use our CLI inside your favorite <a href="/documentation/deploy/deploy-with-cli.html">CI/CD services to deploy</a> your code to Zerops'
-- title: Autoscaling & reliability
+- title: Autoscaling <br/> & reliability
-  details: "All your services will run on multiple containers and automatically scale up and down, both horizontally and vertically in matter of seconds.
-Your code and databases will always run on the most optimal setting."
+  details: 'Your services will run on <a href="/documentation/ha/why-should-i-want-high-availability.html">multiple containers</a> and <a href="/documentation/automatic-scaling/how-automatic-scaling-works.html">automatically scale</a> up and down, both horizontally and vertically in seconds, always running on the <a href="/documentation/ha/zerops-enterprise-grade-realibility.html">most optimal setting</a>.
+A powerful <a href="/documentation/backup-restore/backup-restore-databases.html">backup</a> and <a href="/documentation/backup-restore/deploy-versioning.html">versioning</a> system will make sure you can always get back up and running quickly.'

-footer:
+footer: Zerops.io
 ---